godotengine/godot-docs/development/compiling/compiling_for_linuxbsd.rst

 threads compiling Godot as you have cores in your CPU, if not one or two more.
 Feel free to add the ``-j`` option to any SCons command you see below.

-You can automatically use all available cores with command subtitution.
+You can automatically use all available cores with command substitution.

 On Linux you can use ``nproc``:
 ::